francjpd/data-structure-and-algos/README.md

 The purpose from this project is to serve as a respository of the problems i've been solving.

-I have recently started solving some of these problems using python as is possibly the least verbose language out there
+I have recently started solving some of these problems using python as is possibly the least verbose language out there and Elixir because I just love Functional programming.